Centaur

 Schema FMC00.277 below contains illustrations of the Centaur from Greek and Roman cultures, the middle ages and in art with various examples from Botticelli and Odilon Redon).
 Chiron who was held in Greek mythology to be 'the wisest and justest of all the centaurs'.
 The second upper left illustration shows the 1st century AD fresco 'The education of Achilles by Chiron'.

-Schema FMC00.137 is an infographic as a reference to the moment in the Lemurian epoch where the fusion of the lower physical and higher spiritual part of Man took place, the human being assumed its upright position, and first got his astral body made up of a lower and a higher component.
+is an infographic illustrating the pivotal phase where Man raised himself erect in the Lemurian epoch when the astral fusion of the lower physical and higher spiritual part of Man took place, see also Schema FMC00.278 The human being assumed its upright position, and got his human astral body made up of a lower and higher component, see als Centaur and Schema FMC00.134.

 Lecture coverage and references